spacebanana420/ffscala/docs/filters.md

 This file contains the documentation for the functions related to filtering and processing media.
 You can use these alongside other encoding parameter arguments whenever encoding media.

+Unlike all other encoding and video arguments, filter arguments must be passed to a different argument in the ```encode()``` function.

 For more information on FFmpeg filters, see [here](https://ffmpeg.org/ffmpeg-filters.html)

 ---